 Shopping for Ties in Local Thrift Shops

-I have never visited a thrift shop that did not have an extensive tie selection.
+Nearly all thrift shops have an extensive second-hand tie selection.
 In this age of business casual, ties are not a fast-moving item in most thrift stores.
 Local thrift stores can be a great option provided they have the style and colors you want.
 Look for silk ties with no stains, no loose stitches, and in excellent condition.
 Check for fraying on the edges and wear.